 Genetics degree information for undergraduates and postgraduates is set out within this Genetics Otago website - read on for more information about studying genetics at Otago.
 You can also discover more about studying at the University of Otago on the University's website:

-Genetics Degree Planning: please contact the Director, Professor Iain Lamont if you require course advice.
+Genetics Degree Planning: please contact the Director, A/Prof Caroline Beck if you require course advice.